MPC-Berkeley/genesis_path_follower/README.md

-# gps_path_follower
+# genesis_path_follower
-Code to track a GPS-specified set of waypoints using a kinematic model of MPC.
+Code to track a GPS-specified set of waypoints using MPC.
+In this branch, the nonlinear kinematic module is used.
 ---
 There are three major launch files to use:
   * path_record.launch